ClickHouse/ClickHouse/docs/en/development/CI.md

 Tries to build the ClickHouse documentation website.
 It can fail if you changed something in the documentation.
 Most probable reason is that some cross-link in the documentation is wrong.
-See the check report and look for `ERROR` messages.
+Go to the check report and look for `ERROR` and `WARNING` messages.

 #### Report details